zachcwc/jekyll-now/_posts/2016-12-5-Week-Fourteen.md

 # Grievances
 Getting kind of nervous that the recruiter for Microsoft hasn't responded to my email in a few days.
 I'm already hired so it's not an unduly amount of nerve-wracking, but it would be nice to have the same level of prompness that I experienced when I was applying.
 I'm sure it's just an off-week for them or something (so I am telling myself).

+# Class experience
+I liked OOP.
+Some of the object-oriented stuff finally started becoming more prevalent at the end, so one needs to come into the class knowing that it's only during the latter half of the course that you (or at least that I) will start to see the connections between things and realize how the puzzle pieces fit together in an object-oriented way.
+I am very very glad we were able to become more familiar with all the tools we use, and I know that interviewers were very happy that I had at least a base knowledge of some testing framework (GTest), a condel tool (Travis). and more than anything Docker.